bramburn/go_ntrip/README.md

 Once the application is running:

-- Type commands to send directly to the GNSS receiver
-- Type `monitor` to continuously display data from the receiver
+- `monitor` - Continuously display raw data from the receiver
+- `nmea` - Monitor and parse NMEA sentences (GGA, RMC, GSV, GSA, GLL)
+- `rtcm` - Monitor RTCM3.3 messages
+- `ubx` - Monitor UBX protocol messages
+- `baudrate <rate>` - Change the baud rate (e.g., `baudrate 115200`)
+- `help` - Show available commands
-- Type `exit` to quit the application
+- `exit` - Quit the application

+You can also type any command to send directly to the GNSS receiver.

+## TOPGNSS TOP708 Specifications

+- Default baud rate: 38400 bps
+- Supported protocols:
+  - NMEA-0183 (standard sentences like $GNGGA, $GNGLL, $GNRMC)
+  - RTCM3.3 for RTK corrections
+  - u-blox UBX binary protocol
+- Multi-constellation support: GPS, GLONASS, Galileo, BeiDou

 ## Configuration

-You can modify the following constants in `main.go` to match your GNSS receiver's requirements:

-- `defaultBaudRate`: Set the baud rate (default: 9600)
-- `defaultPort`: Specify a default port to use (leave empty to select at runtime)
-- `readTimeout`: Adjust the read timeout (default: 500ms)
+The application is pre-configured for the TOPGNSS TOP708 with:

+- Default baud rate: 38400 bps
+- Port selection: Always prompts for selection at startup
+- Read timeout: 500ms

 ## Common GNSS Commands

-Depending on your GNSS receiver, you might use commands such as:
+For TOPGNSS TOP708 receivers, you might use commands such as:

+- `$PUBX,40,GGA,0,1,0,0,0,0*5B` - Enable NMEA GGA sentences
-- `$PMTK314,0,1,0,1,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0*28` - Enable NMEA GGA and RMC sentences
+- `$PUBX,40,RMC,0,1,0,0,0,0*46` - Enable NMEA RMC sentences
-- `$PMTK220,1000*1F` - Set position update rate to 1Hz

-Note: Commands may vary based on your specific GNSS receiver model.
+- `$PUBX,40,GSV,0,1,0,0,0,0*59` - Enable NMEA GSV sentences

+## Troubleshooting

+If you encounter connection issues:

+1. Verify the GNSS receiver is properly connected
+2. Check that no other application is using the port
+3. Try a different USB port
+4. Ensure the correct drivers are installed
+5. Try restarting the GNSS receiver

 ## Future Development

 - NTRIP client functionality for RTK corrections
 - Configuration file support
 - Data logging capabilities
+- Support for additional GNSS receivers

 ## License